 Conflict is part of every workplace.
 If done right, conflict can be productive, improving your workplace results and relationships.
 But conflict can also be toxic, and the way our brains are wired means unhealthy conflict behaviors are often our default.

-A new ebook from Wiley titled Under the Hood: The Secret Engine That Drives Destructive Conflict (PDF) examines toxic conflict responses, why they arise, and why so many workplaces fail to deter them.
+The Wiley ebook Under the Hood: The Secret Engine That Drives Destructive Conflict (PDF) examines toxic conflict responses, why they arise, and why so many workplaces fail to deter them.
 It then presents a science-based, scalable solution.

 First, let’s take a look at how our brains can stand in the way of productive workplace conflict.